ceres-solver/ceres-solver/docs/source/building.rst

 ========
 ..
 NOTE::

  Ceres will not compile using Xcode 4.5.x (Clang version 4.1) due to a bug in that version of Clang.
 If you are running Xcode 4.5.x, please update to Xcode >= 4.6.x before attempting to build Ceres.

 On OS X, we recommend using the `homebrew
-<http://mxcl.github.com/homebrew/>`_ package manager to install Ceres.
+<http://mxcl.github.com/homebrew/>`_ package manager to install
+Ceres.
+Assuming that you have the ``homebrew/science`` [#f1]_ tap enabled, then

 .. code-block:: bash